isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   _ = not true ‽ 4 ⦂ 1
 ```

-Alternatively, since Agda doesn't come with an `if..else..` construct either, we
+In addition, since Agda doesn't come with any `if..else..` construct, we can
-can also trivially define that:
+also trivially define such a thing:

 ```agda
   if_then_else_ : {A : Set} → Bool → A → A → A